African - American First Ladies of Distinction

 Cathy Hughes

 Cathy Hughes (b.
-1947) a popular media mogul is the first black woman in the U.S. to head the largest African American owned broadcast company, Radio One, (founded in 1980), which owns and operates over 55 stations nationwide, TV One (a cable television network) and Interactive One (a digital publisher).
+1947) a media mogul is the first black woman in the U.S. to head the largest African American owned broadcast company, Radio One, which owns and operates over 55 stations nationwide, TV One (a cable television network) and Interactive One (a digital publisher).

 Linda Johnson Rice